Ci-tronDK/better-php-error-logger/README.md

 Download it [here](https://marketplace.visualstudio.com/items?itemName=martinvz.better-php-error-logger)!

 With this extension you can use the error_log function in PHP with keyboard shortcuts.
 There are some customization options.
-Here is a list of shotcuts you can use.
+Here is a list of shortcuts you can use.

 | Shortcuts 	     | Description                               	                                                               |  Why                                    |
 |------------------- |---------------------------------------------------------------------------------------------------------------- |---------------------------------------- |